All Products

 Document Center

-Container Service for Kubernetes:Mount a dynamically provisioned NAS volume
+Container Service for Kubernetes:Use dynamically provisioned NAS volumes

 Prerequisites

 • The CSI plug-in is installed in the cluster.
-For more information about how to update csi-plugin and csi-provisioner, see Update csi-plugin and csi-provisioner.
+If an upgrade is required, refer to Update csi-plugin and csi-provisioner.

 Note

-If FlexVolume is used in your cluster, upgrade FlexVolume to CSI because FlexVolume is deprecated.
-For more information, see Upgrade from FlexVolume to CSI.
-Choose Operations > Add-ons and click the Storage tab to check the storage component type.
+If your cluster uses FlexVolume, upgrade to CSI, because FlexVolume is deprecated.
+For details, see Upgrade from FlexVolume to CSI.
+To verify your storage component type, go to Operations > Add-ons, and click the Storage tab.

 Limits

-• You cannot mount NAS file systems that use the Server Message Block (SMB) protocol.
+• You cannot mount NAS file systems that use the SMB protocol.

-• General-purpose and Extreme NAS file systems have different limits on mounting scenarios, the number of file systems, and file sharing protocols.
-For more information about the supported states, see Limits.
+• General-purpose NAS file systems and Extreme NAS file systems have constraints on mount connectivity, the number of file systems, and protocol types.
+For more information, see Limits.

 Usage notes